What are your thoughts about the RECOVERY footwork in the Round the Head-court?

 Coaches you have a decision to make

-Ok, I understand that it’s easy to say here when I’m not on the court with you
+Ok, I understand that it’s easy to say here when I’m not on the court with you.
+You are the coach and you will have to make choices.

 .. you test and stretch players and yourself (in the design of your sessions)

-.. or don’t say anything and let the challenge dictate the footwork
+.. sometimes don’t say anything and let the challenge dictate the footwork

-.. create subtle suggestions and real game images then see what happens on court
+.. create subtle suggestions and real game images then see what happens on the court

 Can you help me?